 - a) Being confident of the processing conditions which allow them to store and share information for safeguarding purposes, including information, which is sensitive and personal, and should be treated as 'special category personal data'. - b) Understanding that 'safeguarding of children and individuals at risk' is a processing condition that allows practitioners to share special category personal data.
 This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner, but it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk.
-(Para 119 KCSiE 2023) - c) For schools, not providing pupils' personal data where the serious harm test under the legislation is met.
+(Para 118 KCSiE 2024) - c) For schools, not providing pupils' personal data where the serious harm test under the legislation is met.
 For example, in a situation where a child is in a refuge or another form of emergency accommodation, and the serious harms test is met, they must withhold providing the data in compliance with schools' obligations under the Data Protection Act 2018 and the UK GDPR.
 Where in doubt schools should seek independent legal advice. - 7.
 The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children. - 8.
-Further details on information sharing can be found20: - in Chapter one of Working Together to Safeguard Children, which includes a myth-busting guide to information sharing - Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers.
-The seven golden rules for sharing information will be especially useful - The Information Commissioner's Office (ICO), which includes ICO UK GDPR FAQs and guidance from the department - Data protection: toolkit for schools Guidance to support schools with data protection activity, including compliance with the UK GDPR. - 9.
+Further details on information sharing can be found20 - in Chapter one of Working Together to Safeguard Children, which includes a myth-busting guide to information sharing. - Information Sharing May 2024: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers.
+The seven golden rules for sharing information will be especially useful. - The Information Commissioner's Office (ICO), which includes ICO UK GDPR FAOs and guidance from the department. - Data protection: toolkit for schools Guidance to support schools with data protection activity, including compliance with the UK GDPR. - 9.
 If in doubt whether to share information we will take advice from IFD.
-Further advice on the seven golden rules for sharing information for staff can be found in the following document, Advice for practitioners providing safeguarding services to children, young people, parents and carers and guidance, which can be accessed https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attac-hment_data/file/721581/Information_sharing_advice_practitioners_safeguarding_services.pdf - 10.
+Further advice on the seven golden rules for sharing information for staff can be found in the following document, Advice for practitioners providing safeguarding services to children, young people, parents and carers and guidance, amended May 2024 which can be accessed. - DfE non statutory information sharing advice for practitioners providing safeguarding services for children, young people, parents, and carers (publishing.service.gov.uk) - 10.
 The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children, which must always be the paramount concern. - 11.
-Effective sharing of information is essential for early identification of need, assessment and service provision to keep children safe.
+Effective sharing of information is essential for early identification of need, assessment, and service provision to keep children safe. - 12.
+Practitioners should be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to local authority children's social care (e.g., they are being supported as a child in need or have a child protection plan).
+Practitioners should be alert to sharing important information about any adults with whom that child has contact, which may impact the child's safety or welfare.